nicfv/Psychart/src/README.md

 First, a legend must be set.
 This will name your data series as well as add a label when hovering the cursor over the plotted data.
 Then, select the 2 data series which represent the 2 psychrometric measurements.

 The rest of the options change the visual appearance of data within the chart.
 This allows the user to change the point radius, optionally draw a line between adjacent points in time, and select a color gradient for the data series.
-Gradients always use the brigher, more saturated colors for the more recent data points.
+Gradients always use the more saturated/contrasting colors for the more recent data points, regardless of which theme (light/dark) is preferred.
 The user can also optionally select to view more state variables here.

 ## Errors & Troubleshooting